Do you have a social profile strategy?

 This reaction comes from the Broca’s area of the brain where visual stimulation is born.
 The brain can process visuals 60,000 times faster than text.
 This is why you should be more concerned with your image on social media.

-Your profile picture can tell a story about your brand in a matter of seconds because that is the way their brain is processing the information that you feed it.
+Your profile picture can tell a story about your brand in a matter of seconds because that is the way the brain processes the information that you feed it.

 Here are the triggers: these are findings researched from the PNAS study.